 Incontinence-Associated Dermatitis and Pressure Injuries in the Mobility-Impaired

-For mobility-impaired patients, the risk of skin conditions such as pressure injuries and incontinence-associated dermatitis (IAD) increases.
-Incontinent patients have a 22% higher risk of developing pressure injuries.
-For the mobility-impared, the risk increases to 30%.
+The risk of skin conditions such as incontinence-associated dermatitis (IAD) and pressure injuries increases significantly for mobility-impaired patients.
+Patients with incontinence have a 22% higher risk of developing pressure injuries.
+For the mobility-impaired, the risk increases to 30%.

 It’s essential for healthcare providers and facilities to have an evidence-based skin care protocol, as well as effective bowel and bladder management programs, to prevent and treat skin breakdown for the mobility-impaired.